License Reciprocity VS. Mutual Recognition | Florida Real Estate

 Let’s set things straight - license reciprocity and mutual recognition are not the same.
 Florida has real estate mutual recognition, not license reciprocity, with various states (US. armed service members and their spouses are exempted from this rule).
 But what exactly is the difference between these two terms?

 What is License Reciprocity?

 In other words, you don’t need to apply for a real estate license, submit fingerprints for a background check, nor pass the state exam.
-All you need is an active real estate license to be cleared on practicing real estate in the second state.
+All you need is an active real estate license to qualify.

 Florida does not have real estate license reciprocity with any other state.
 However, this rule does not apply to U.S. armed service members and their spouses.

 What is Mutual Recognition?

 This is an agreement between states that allows you to get a license in another state without repeating the education and licensing process from scratch.
 In most cases, like in Florida, you don’t need to take the state-required pre-licensing education.
 Simply pass the 40-question Florida law exam and you’re ready to go.

 Florida has mutual recognition agreements with nine states:

 - Rhode Island

 - You must be at least 18 years old.